Lenovo continues its tradition of excellent Linux hardware support on the ThinkPad T14. Except minor issues with the built-in webcams and microphone.

 A review of what Lenovo OneKey Optimizer is, how it works, whether it does anything useful, and should you uninstall it?

 My experiences running Debian Linux on the Lenovo Yoga 3 Pro 1370 laptop.
 What worked out of the box and what needed fixing.

-My keyboard has a detachable MicroUSB connector, and I love it!
-It makes it so easy to charge my devices.
+My keyboard has a detachable Micro-USB connector, and I love it!
+It makes it so easy to quickly charge and connect my other devices.